-133. The compensation for the temporary loss of land use rights over the affected household land is based on the following adopted by GOU formula to calculate average monthly household profit from household farming18:
+133. The compensation for the temporary loss of land use rights over the affected household land is based on the following, adopted by the government formula to calculate average monthly household profit from household farming:18

 Compensation = Total household land area affected by LA (ha) X 20 X 79,590.